 The investment guidelines applicable to a Fund will generally prohibit its Portfolio Manager from entering into transactions in which the Portfolio Manager and/or an affiliate participates or has a significant economic interest.
-Such related-party transactions may be (i) "principal trades," (ii) client cross-transactions where the Portfolio Manager causes a transaction to be effected between the related Fund and another account advised by the Portfolio Manager or any of its affiliates, and (iii) "agency cross transactions" where the Portfolio Manager or any of its affiliates, and (iii) "agency cross transactions" where the Portfolio Manager or any of its affiliates, and for the other party to the transaction (such transactions, "Related-Party Transactions").
+Such related-party transactions may be (i) "principal trades," (ii) client cross-transactions where the Portfolio Manager causes a transaction to be effected between the related Fund and another account advised by the Portfolio Manager or any of its affiliates, and (iii) "agency cross transactions" where the Portfolio Manager or any of its affiliates acts as broker for the Fund and for the other party to the transaction (such transactions, "Related-Party Transactions").
 However, the Principal Investment Manager has the authority to consent to any Related-Party Transactions on behalf of the relevant Fund and its Shareholders.
 In relation to co-investment opportunities which arise between the Funds and other clients of the relevant Portfolio Manager, the relevant Portfolio Manager, as appropriate, will ensure that the Funds participate fairly in such investment opportunities and that these are fairly allocated.